-- (a) The Director, in accordance with section 9 of the Act, may grant an aerodrome operator certificate or a qualifying aerodrome operator certificate, to a person who has applied under rule 139.7. - (b) For the purpose of sections 9(1)(a) and 9(1)(b)(iii) of the Act, the relevant prescribed requirements are the applicable requirements specified in Subpart B or Subpart G, whichever is applicable. - (c) Without limiting the power in section 7(3) of the Act, when granting a qualifying aerodrome operator certificate, the Director may impose any requirements or specify any procedures to be followed by the aerodrome operator to address the risks identified in an aeronautical study required by rule 139.21.
+(a) The Director, in accordance with section 75 of the Act, may grant an aerodrome operator certificate or a qualifying aerodrome operator certificate, to a person who has applied under rule 139.7.

+(b) For the purpose of sections 75(1)(a) and 75(1)(b)(iii) of the Act, the relevant prescribed requirements are the applicable requirements specified in Subpart B or Subpart G, whichever is applicable.

+(c) Without limiting the power in section 78(1) of the Act, when granting a qualifying aerodrome operator certificate, the Director may impose any requirements or specify any procedures to be followed by the aerodrome operator to address the risks identified in an aeronautical study required by rule 139.21.

+139.11 Duration of certificate

-- (a) In rule 139.11, replace paragraph (a) with: - (a) The Director may not specify an expiry date in relation to an aerodrome operator certificate or a qualifying aerodrome operator certificate that is later than five years after the date on which the certificate is granted. - (b) In rule 139.11, delete paragraphs (b), (c), and (d).
+The Director may not specify an expiry date in relation to an aerodrome operator certificate or a qualifying aerodrome operator certificate that is later than 5 years after the date on which the certificate is granted.